Undergraduate Studies (For Students Entering Before Fall 2021)

 The undergraduate program in English at WCU is designed to help students become sophisticated readers, writers, thinkers, and speakers capable of interpreting and creating texts in all of their complex forms.
 Our majors learn to engage in nuanced critical thinking; conduct meaningful research; craft persuasive arguments; and express their ideas with style, clarity, and confidence.
 We invite you to use the links on this page to learn more about undergraduate studies in English, and to contact us with any questions you might have.

-Within each of the above two degree programs, students choose one of the following two tracks, depending on their interests:
+Within the B.A. degree, students choose one of the following two tracks, depending on their interests:

 While each track has its own specific courses and requirements, the English major as a whole ensures cohesion by requiring all students to complete a common Core sequence, take at least two "crossover" courses in their non-primary track, and choose from a shared pool of ENG 400 research seminars.